Frances Cave-Browne-Cave: Career and continued studies

 Like her sister, she was usually known by the single surname Cave professionally.
 Along with Beatrice, she worked with Karl Pearson at University College London.
 Her work was funded by the first research grant offered at Girton: an Old Students' Research Studentship from Girton, provided by Florence Margaret Durham.
+She also received a stipend as a result of a grant to Pearson's laboratory from the Worshipful Company of Drapers.
 Her research in the field of meteorology produced two publications in the Proceedings of the Royal Society which discussed barometric measurements, and was read to the British Association at Cambridge in 1904.

 In 1903, Cave returned to Girton as a fellow.
 She prioritised teaching over research, and focused on developing the weakest students because she felt that was where the biggest difference could be made.
 She became the director of studies in 1918.
 She was on the executive council of the college and was largely responsible for drafting the charter of incorporation granted in 1924.
 On the 11 November 1921 she was elected a Fellow of the Royal Astronomical Society.
 Cave was made honorary fellow of Girton in 1942.

-Cave received an MA from Trinity College, Dublin, in 1907 (since the rules of Cambridge University did not then permit women to take degrees) and from Cambridge in 1926.
+Cave received an MA from Trinity College, Dublin in 1907 as a steamboat lady since the rules of Cambridge University did not then permit women to take degrees, and from Cambridge in 1926.